 “Modelling the economic value of Alzheimer’s Disease interventions: How far have we come, and what next”.
 Members of the ROADMAP team will attend the conference to give three presentations:

 - ‘Real-world evidence in Alzheimer’s disease: the ROADMAP collaboration’ from Pieter Jelle Visser (WP3 co-lead),

 - ‘Swedish registry data (Svedem, Gothenburg biomarker registry)’ from Ron Handels (WP3), and

 - ‘Overview of health economic modeling approaches in Alzheimer’s disease’ from Anders Gustavsson (WP2).

-In WP6, the regulatory and Health Technology Assessment (HTA) engagement team have completed the first draft of a manuscript reflecting on main regulatory and HTA considerations for a disease-modifying drug in AD, under Deliverable 6.3, and have organised the third EXAG teleconference, which will take place on February 26th.
+The Regulatory and Health Technology Assessment team (WP6) completed the first draft of a manuscript reflecting on main regulatory and HTA considerations for a disease-modifying drug in AD, under Deliverable 6.3, and have organised the third EXAG teleconference, which will take place on February 26th.